Leverett House: History

 The second Master was Leigh Hoadley, an embryologist and professor of zoology.
 Hoadley resigned in 1957, shortly before Leverett was to be renovated.

 The third Master was John J. Conway, a scholar of Canadian history.
 He married his wife Jill, who was a graduate student in Harvard's history department at the time, in the early 1960s.

 The fourth Master was Richard T. Gill, an economist.
 A bass singer, Gill sang each year in the Leverett House Opera, which was a fixture in the House.
 While Master, he auditioned for the New York City Opera and was offered a contract.
 He accepted and left Harvard, economics, and Leverett to begin a new career, first with the New York City Opera, and later with the Metropolitan Opera.

 The fifth Co-Masters, Kenneth Andrews and Carolyn Andrews, were appointed in 1971.
 During their tenure, the Houses became coeducational.
 Andrews was a professor at Harvard Business School and the first Business School faculty member to be appointed Master.
 During Harvard's 350th anniversary celebration in 1986, Andrews was one of 20 individuals who received a Harvard Medal for distinguished service to the University.
 His citation read: "He understands, as Mark Twain never did, how business works best; his writings elucidate the complex subject to the benefit of his Harvard colleagues and of managers everywhere."

 Renowned biologist John E. Dowling and his wife Judith were appointed as the sixth Co-Masters of Leverett House in 1981 and served until 1998.

 The seventh Faculty Deans, Howard Georgi and his wife Ann, were appointed in 1998 and served until 2018.
-Howard and Ann, more commonly known as Chief and Coach respectively, are beloved for their house pride, their dogs, and monkey bread, a delicious cinnamon-flavored treat popular among Leverett students.
+Their two-decade tenure established them as some of the most beloved House Deans during that time; they formed a key part of the House's social fabric and were highly regarded amongst their peers for their dedication towards and building of the Leverett community.
+Howard and Ann, more commonly known as Chief and Coach respectively, were particularly beloved for their house pride, their dogs, their popular Not-Just-Sherry Hour weekly receptions, and their fresh-baked monkey bread, a delicious cinnamon-flavored treat popular among Leverett students.